SciLifeLab/Sarek/README.md

 A wrapper script contained within the repository makes it easy to run the different workflow scripts as a single job.
 To test your installation, follow the [tests documentation.](https://github.com/SciLifeLab/Sarek/blob/master/docs/TESTS.md)

-Raw FastQ files or aligned BAM files (with or without realignment & recalibration) can be used as inputs.
+Raw FastQ files or BAM files (unmapped, aligned or recalibrated) can be used as inputs.
 You can choose which variant callers to use, plus the pipeline is capable of accommodating additional variant calling software or CNV callers if required.

 The worflow steps and tools used are as follows: